 The blower is the power force needed to push the air into the duct.
 Once the air is heated, the blower will kick in to get the cycle going.

 Vital to keeping the compressor from overheating, the fan on your outdoor unit pushes the hot air out and away.
 If they stop, the system could break down.

 The compressor and the compressor coil work in tandem.
 Their primary function is transferring the refrigerant from inside to outside and back again.

 Knowing when to have your unit inspected will help you save time and money.
 A few times a year the weather in Middle Tennessee is beautiful, but we can experience hot summers and cold winters.
 Get your system checked at the recommended time and you won’t experience a hiccup in your service.

-Maintenance checks in the early fall keeps your furnace running smoothly.
-When the temperature dips below freezing, the unit will be primed and ready to keep your and your home warm.
+Maintenance checks in the early fall keep your furnace running smoothly.
+When the temperature dips below freezing, the unit will be primed and ready to keep you and your home warm.